camptocamp/k8s-talos-linux-labs/README.md

 ### Network configuration

-Notes related to the network configuration for Talos OS VMs:
+Notes related to the network configuration for Talos Linux VMs:

-- We decided to create a separate infrastructure network for the Talos OS machines, so we have deployed a VM with a firewall (pfSense) to manage the network.
+- We decided to create a separate infrastructure network for the Talos Linux machines, so we have deployed a VM with a firewall (pfSense) to manage the network.
 - The firewall VM has two network interfaces: one connected to the `vmbr0` bridge (the public network) and a new bridge `vmbr1` for the private network.
 - The firewall VM is connected to the internet via `vmbr0`, with an Elastic IP address manually assigned to it.
 - A WireGuard VPN server is also running on the firewall VM, allowing secure access to the private network from outside.
-- The Talos OS VMs only have `vmbr1` as their network interface.
+- The Talos Linux VMs only have `vmbr1` as their network interface.
-- The firewall VM provides DHCP and DNS services for the Talos OS VMs, along with NAT for internet access.
+- The firewall VM provides DHCP and DNS services for the Talos Linux VMs, along with NAT for internet access.
-- The Talos OS VMs are configured to use the firewall VM as their gateway and do not have a public IP address.
+- The Talos Linux VMs are configured to use the firewall VM as their gateway and do not have a public IP address.
 They do not communicate with the Proxmox VE host either.
-- The Talos OS VMs have a static IP address assigned by the firewall VM's DHCP server.
+- The Talos Linux VMs have a static IP address assigned by the firewall VM's DHCP server.
-- A DNS record is automatically created for each Talos OS VM in the firewall VM's DNS server, allowing them to be accessed by their hostname.
+- A DNS record is automatically created for each Talos Linux VM in the firewall VM's DNS server, allowing them to be accessed by their hostname.
 An additional DNS record that points to all the control plane nodes is created ([see documentation](https://www.talos.dev/v1.10/introduction/prodnotes/#dns-records) for more information).

-## Talos OS installation
+## Talos Linux installation

 ### Requirements